Accomplishments as

 • Bringing together sheriffs and police, county commissioners, , emergency management professionals, community corrections, district attorneys, and veterans organizations to set statewide priorities for Oregon counties.

-• Led statewide conversations on Measure 110 reform
+• Convened statewide conversations on Measure 110 reform

 • Prioritizing access to behavioral health treatment and accountability for drug offenses and integrating public safety and behavioral health systems

-• Represented Oregon counties on the SB 1145 Taskforce
+• Represented Oregon counties on the SB 1145/Parole and Probation Taskforce

 • Helping determine the true cost and funding needs for community supervision (parole/probation).